 Impression Pendants use found textures in the physical world as jewelry molds.
-They are made by taking clay impressions from textures found around the world from historically and culturally significant landmarks and objects.
+They are made by creating impressions from textures found around the world from historically and culturally significant landmarks and objects.
+Each pendant is individually hand-sculpted and hand-fired.

 14K yellow gold jump ring